Published on: 30th November 2021

 If you're one of our patients who has been prescribed clozapine, please contact your mental health team if you're experiencing any symptoms of the coronavirus or flu.

-There are a range of coronavirus research studies taking place across the country which you are more than welcome to take part in.
+There are a range of covid research studies taking place across the country which you are more than welcome to take part in.
 Click here to see a full list of the studies.